bakill3/bakill3/README.md

 # Hi there 👋, I'm Gabriel Brandão
 ![GitHub followers](https://img.shields.io/github/followers/bakill3?label=Follow&style=social)

 A passionate Full Stack Developer & Software Engineer from Portugal with a love for creating robust and scalable software solutions.

-I've been in this exciting coding world since the age of 13 and currently honing my skills in Computer Science at the University of Coimbra.
+My passion for coding ignited at the age of 13 when I developed my very first social network.
+This early endeavor taught me not only about building applications but also about security considerations like SQL injection.
+Over the years, my tinkering led me to a myriad of projects, from Raspberry Pi and Arduino integrations to complex web applications.
+My commitment to innovation and excellence is evident in notable projects like the app tool that garnered over 200K downloads, simulations related to COVID-19, and the creation of an AI voice assistant reminiscent of Jarvis.

+Fast forward to today, my foundational knowledge in Computer Science was laid during my secondary education at "Curso Profissional de Gestão e Programação de Sistemas Informáticos," where I honed skills like Python, C#, HTML, CSS, JavaScript, PHP, BASH, and delved deep into subjects like computer architecture, operating systems, and Linux.
+My academic voyage continued at ISEC (Instituto Superior de Engenharias de Coimbra), where I've been learning and mastering languages such as C and C++.

 My decade-long journey in programming has led me to learn and use a variety of languages and tools to build projects of all sizes and complexities.